 Use the Right Anchor to Prevent Falling Art and Shelving

 Ever try to hang a heavily-framed picture with a small brad nail, only to come home and find it has fallen to the floor?
 Or worse...you installed shelving, piled on the books, then watched them fall, ripping a hole in the drywall?
 Although fasteners may initially feel like they have adequate holding power, over time the weight of a load causes tension and stress upon the material they were installed into, or upon the fastener itself.
+Knowing that the cost to install built-in shelving can be pricey enough that you wouldn’t want to do it twice, it’s best to get it right the first time.

 Unless you're hanging something excessively lightweight, plastic anchors are a poor choice for most jobs.
 "Economy" anchors are typically included with kits as a courtesy.
 Avoid them.
 Better quality anchors are only slightly more expensive.